We’re happy to see you again.

 The traditional way of trading stocks can be devastating if a company ends up with going bankrupt or the market crashes.

 I remember the stock market crash in 2008…but how did my father actually MAKE money during that time period?
-Trading stock options; had he traded shares instead of option contracts, he may have lost a fortune.
+Trading stock options; he may have lost a fortune had he traded stock shares instead of stock options.

 THIS is why I am learning about stock options.
 I want financial freedom.
 I want to help others.
 I am sharing what I learn as I go and love getting feedback from my readers.
 So why stocks vs. options?

 Pick up a copy of Options Trading for Beginners 2020: How to Trade for a Living…here.